airpair/optimizing-python-code/post.md

 ```

 After switching to `list`, the `add` function is 30 times faster, an enormous
 savings.
-Even better, switching to Python's stdlib `bisect` (TODO: LINK)
+Even better, switching to Python's stdlib [bisect][bisect]
 function cut the time it takes to find the most frequent node by 75 percent.

-## Performance in Practice
+## Python Performance in Practice

 Building performant systems is hard work.
 Duh: that's why there are so many
 systems that *aren't* performant.
 The first step to improving your system is to
 have measurements in place that are easy to test between changes.
 For my
-projects, I use tox (TODO LINK) as a test runner because it provides the
+projects, I use [tox](https://testrun.org/tox/latest/) as a test runner because
-flexibility to define any environments you need -- not just
+it provides the flexibility to define any environments you need -- not just
 unittest/py.test/nose commands.

-To track performance, I use pytest-bench (TODO:LINK) and a tox benchmarking
+To track performance, I use [pytest-bench][pytestbench] in a tox benchmarking
 environment that's as simple as `tox -ebenchmark` and spits out the results for
 several test workloads.
 The tox.ini file below is excerpted, and available in
 full [here][toxini].